YellowWaitt/RiftOfTheNecroDancerPlaylists/README.md

     > ℹ️ For example, if you use 64-bit Windows, download `BepInEx_win_x64_5.X.Y.Z.zip`.

-4. Extract the contents of the `.zip` file into your Rift of the NecroDancer game folder.
+4. Extract the contents of the `.zip` file into your Rift Of The NecroDancer game folder.

     > ℹ️ You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
 Then navigate to 'Installed Files' and click 'Browse'.

 6. If you're on Mac or Linux, configure Steam to run BepInEx when you launch your game.
 Follow the guide [here](https://docs.bepinex.dev/articles/advanced/steam_interop.html).

-7. Run Rift of the NecroDancer to set up BepInEx.
+7. Run Rift Of The NecroDancer to set up BepInEx.

     > ℹ️ If done correctly, your `BepInEx` folder should now contain several subfolders, such as `BepInEx/plugins`.

 ### Installing **Rift Of The NecroDancer Playlists**

-🛠️ TODO
+1. Navigate to the latest release of  **Rift Of The NecroDancer Playlists** [here](https://github.com/YellowWaitt/RiftOfTheNecroDancerPlaylists/releases/latest).

+2. Expand the "Assets" tab at the bottom and download the `RiftOfTheNecroDancerPlaylists.zip` archive.

+3. Extract the archive in the `BepInEx/plugins` directory inside the Rift Of The NecroDancer game folder.

+   > ℹ️ You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
+Then navigate to 'Installed Files' and click 'Browse'.

+4. Check that your mod is working by launching the game and opening the Custom Music menu.
+You should see that your tracks have been replaced by playlists !